 - Were you seeing success on our previous program, WW Freestyle?
-Blue is the way to go.
+Stick with Blue.
 (It’s Freestyle, just with a new name!)

-If you decide that switching is what’s best for you, you can do it anytime in the WW app.
+If you decide that switching is what’s best for you, you can do it any time in Settings.

 How do I know what portion size to eat?